bartificer/programming-by-stealth/docs/pbs65.md

 ![](../assets/pbs65/Screenshot-2018-10-20-at-15.06.14.png)

 Another very common way to show context with text add-ons is currency amounts.
-You can use a pre-pend add-on to show the currency, and an append add-on to show that you want the user to enter just the major part of the amount.
+You can use a prepend add-on to show the currency, and an append add-on to show that you want the user to enter just the major part of the amount.
 For example, here is an input group asking for a Euro amount to the nearest Euro:

 ```html
 <div class="form-group form-row">